 ss Rotterdam

 ss Rotterdam ship

-After undergoing restoration in Gibraltar, Cádiz, Gdansk, and Willemshaven, the SS Rotterdam was transported to Rotterdam’s port in 2008.
+After several restorations in Gibraltar, Cádiz, Gdansk, and Wilhelmshaven, the ss Rotterdam returned to the port of Rotterdam in 2008.

+ss Rotterdam